karlnapf/shogun-wiki/GSoC_2016_project_fundamental_usual_suspects.md

  * Lasso
  * KNN
  * PCA/LDA
+ * Neural networks
+ * Gaussian Processes
  * ...

 As an example, have a look at issue [#2987](https://github.com/shogun-toolbox/shogun/issues/2987), which illustrates the problems on KMeans: It is slow, partly wrong, and does not scale.
+Another example is [#3048](https://github.com/shogun-toolbox/shogun/issues/3048) which shows that Shogun's PCA is 10x faster than sklearn.

 ### Waypoints and initial work
 After having identified a number of algorithms, the typical approach would be to

 1.)
 Write a script/program to compare performance with an existing ML library, on a challenging practical application.
-Such a benchmark should test various aspects: correctness, speed, different data sizes, different problem flavours.
+Such a benchmark should test various aspects: correctness, speed, different data sizes, different problem flavours. *UPDATE:* This step now should be done as part of [mlpack's benchmarks](https://github.com/zoq/benchmarks).
+Ryan will be an additional mentor to help us.
+The results page can be found [here](http://www.mlpack.org/benchmark.html).
+We highly appreciate any ideas to make this part as smooth as possible.

 2.)
 Identify the most severe bottlenecks where Shogun does not perform well.
 This might be pure software-engineering related questions, but also depends on the mathematical formulations of the algorithms (see e.g. [PCA improvements](https://github.com/shogun-toolbox/shogun/issues/1876)).